Daiwa Securities lifts Coupang Inc. [CPNG] price estimate. Who else is bullish?

 Wong’s appointment comes as Coupang scales and grows its operations in South Korea and beyond, transforming the global e-commerce model by launching its services in new markets across Asia.
 Coupang premiered earlier this year on the New York Stock Exchange as the fifth largest U.S. technology IPO in history.

-The stocks have a year to date performance of -44.06 percent and weekly performance of 2.95 percent.
-The stock has been moved at -35.36 percent over the last six months.
-The stock has performed -7.30 percent around the most recent 30 days and changed -29.05 percent over the most recent 3-months.
+The results of the trading session contributed to over 14077933 shares changing hands.
+Over the past one week, the price volatility of Coupang Inc. stands at 2.42% while the volatility over the past one month is 3.19%.

-If compared to the average trading volume of 9.20M shares, CPNG reached to a volume of 4674081 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CPNG stock reached $49.73 billion, with 1.74 billion shares outstanding and 1.52 billion shares in the current float.
+Compared to the average trading volume of 9.38M shares, CPNG reached a trading volume of 14077933 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CPNG shares is $45.33 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CPNG stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.